How to Protect Your Device From Extreme Weather

 Step 2.
 Do not apply heat to warm up the device

-It may be tempting to use a blow dryer, heater or radiator to warm the device up more quickly, but doing so could cause more damage to the device through the sudden change in temperature.
+It may be tempting to use a blow dryer, heater, or radiator to warm the device more quickly, but doing so could cause additional damage due to the sudden temperature change.
 Allow the device to warm up naturally.

 Step 3.
 Make sure your device is dry and free of condensation

 If your device has been exposed to cold, moist conditions, such as snowy or icy weather, dry it thoroughly before allowing it to come to room temperature.
 While your device warms up, check regularly that no condensation is forming on its surface.
-Condensation is caused by warm air in the room coming into contact with the cold device and depositing the water it carries.
-This can also occur inside the device, putting internal components at risk of damage.
-If you see condensation forming on the device, wipe it with a clean, absorbent cloth.
-Avoid using things that may leave fibres on the device, such as paper towels and fluffy cloths.
+Condensation occurs when warm room air contacts the cold device, causing the water it carries to condense.
+This can occur inside the device, putting internal components at risk of damage.
+If condensation forms on the device, wipe it with a clean, absorbent cloth.
+Avoid using anything that may leave fibres on the device, such as paper towels or fluffy cloths.

 If ice or snow gets onto your device or into its ports, you should treat it as you would if it were exposed to wet weather conditions.
 You can read about the steps you should take below.

 Wet weather can have an extremely negative impact on devices.
 Heavy rain can seep inside, short-circuiting internal components, corroding metal parts, damaging ports and causing issues with the display and battery.
 Submersion in deep puddles, seawater, or floodwater has the added risk of dirt and pollutants entering your device.
-A device does not have to touch water to be impacted by wet weather: moist conditions, such as mist and drizzle, can cause water from the air to condense onto and inside of your device.
+A device does not have to be submerged in water to be affected by wet weather: moist conditions, such as mist and drizzle, can cause water from the air to condense on and inside your device.

 To protect your device in wet weather conditions, you should take steps to keep it dry: